neutron-org/mainnet-assets/README.md

 | **timeout_commit**      | `1s`                         |
 | **genesis_time**        | `2023-05-10T15:00:00.000000Z`|

-**The `minimum-gas-prices` parameter must be set to `1untrn`.** At chain launch (and until the end of the Token Generation Event) the only address that will have `untrn`s will be the Hermes relayer controlled by Neutron.
+**The `minimum-gas-prices` parameter must be set to `1untrn`.** At chain launch (and until the end of the Token Generation Event) the only address that will have `untrn`s will be the initial Hermes relayer.
 This relayer will be configured to **only** process `Transfer` messages between Neutron and Cosmos Hub.
 As soon as the chain starts, we will transfer some `uatoms` from Cosmos Hub to Neutron and will communicate the bridged ATOM denom to the validators.
 After that, the validators will be able to set the `minimum-gas-prices` in bridged ATOMs.

 ## Binary